dixg/indian-mandi-prediction/README.md

-# Indian-mandi-prediction aka AgriPredict: Commodity Price Prediction for Indian Farmers
+# Indian-mandi-prediction: Commodity Price Prediction for Indian Farmers

 A web application to empower Indian farmers with predictive insights into agricultural commodity prices using advanced ML.
 Published in the International Journal of Multidisciplinary Research and Growth Evaluation, [Article Link](https://www.researchgate.net/publication/363376035_Machine_Learning_Price_Prediction_of_Agricultural_Produces_for_Indian_Farmers_using_LSTM)